matathias/CS179/project/readme.txt

               the program at the position of the eye).
 This input can be specified multiple times, but only the inputs from the first time will be used
-[-mat dr dg db sr sg sb shine refraction opacity] where (dr, dg, db) is the
+[-mat dr dg db sr sg sb shine refraction opacity reflectivity]
-    diffuse rgb value, (sr, sg, sb) is the specular rgb value, shine is the shininess value (higher number means more shininess), refraction is the snell ratio of the object (should be 1 or less), and opacity is the opacity of the object.
-(Note about opacity: 0 means completely solid, 1 means completely see-through)
+    where (dr, dg, db) is the diffuse rgb value, (sr, sg, sb) is the specular rgb value, shine is the shininess value (higher number means more shininess), refraction is the snell ratio of the object (should be 1 or less), opacity is the opacity of the object, and reflectivity is the reflectivity of the object.
+Opacity is capped to a range of [0, 1] where 0 is completely solid and 1 is completely see-through.
+Reflectivity is capped to a range of [0, 1] where 0 is completely non-reflective and 1 is completely reflective.
 [-anti] toggles antialiasing (defaults to off).
 Beware, this will multiply
         runtime by a factor of 9.